NoahZhang1/NoahZhang1/README.md

 ## Hello!
 I am Yunnuo (Noah) Zhang

-- :school: I am a  `SENIOR` student at Georgia Tech studying Computer Science, my concentration is Infomation Network and Intelligence, I plan to graduate  in `Dec 2023`
+- :school: I am a  `SENIOR` student at Georgia Tech studying Computer Science, my concentration is Infomation Network and Intelligence, I plan to graduate  in `May 2024`
-- :student: During my last internship, I am working on [this](https://tele-tube.github.io/) chrome extension

 ## PERSONAL WEBSITE